lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     The parameters of the constraints (bond length, dihedral coefficients, etc.) will be given later.

-    A new file named "cnt_molecular.data" has been created, it starts like that:
+    A new file named *cnt_molecular.data* has been created, it starts like that:

 .. code-block:: lammps